A small southern town and her monument

 “The UDOC has never been and never will be a racist organization,” she said.
 “The war was fought over 150 years ago.
 Debating the war could go on forever.
 We choose to honor all veterans as Americans, as it should be.
 Wecannot (sic) be held responsible for what others did.”

 The private ownership of the monument has been a convincing argument for many Clevelanders who simply say “They won’t move it.”
 For them, that ends the story.
-Others are far less convinces that this settles the issue.
+Others are far less convinced that this settles the issue.

-City Councilman who represents the portion of Cleveland where the monument exists is thus far the only public official to try and develop a plan to move forward.
+A City Councilman who represents the portion of Cleveland where the monument exists is thus far the only public official to try and develop a plan to move forward.
 He published a piece in the paper explaining his plan.
 Here is the portion of the article that articulates the plan:

-Thus far, while the County Commission who has sought to inflame issues seems amenable to this solution few who oppose the monument find this compromise to be much of a compromise.
+Thus far, while the County Commissioner who has sought to inflame issues seems amenable to this solution, few who oppose the monument find this compromise to be much of a compromise.
 The demonstrators do not support it.
 As near as I can tell, there is little to no support for this solution in the Black community.
 The local NAACP leadership stands firmly behind the removal, not a compromise in this situation as does the leadership of the demonstrators.
 In fact, it seems there was no attempt to communicate with the Black community prior to proposing this compromise.
 I do not have a response from any Black leaders in the Cleveland community that I have permission to publish but I would very much like to include voices from the Black community.
 So, please send me your perspectives with permission to publish.
 (As a side note I only publish content made public or with permission.)

 My thoughts are not what is important here.
 This is a monument that dishonors the Black community in Cleveland, TN, and celebrates a heritage that enslaved their ancestors and harms them to this day.
 Their perspective on this situation should be given primary deference.